-No one farm is identical to another.
-Farms are unique and are shaped by their ecosystem, their production system (crops, animals, conservation practices, etc), their human community, and the impacts of their climate.
+No single farm is a replica of another.
+Farms are unique and are shaped by their ecosystem, their production system (crops, animals, agroforestry, etc), their human community, and the impacts of climate variability.
 Instead of a list of singular metrics, four overarching ideas of system change were identified as indicators of impact.
 These are: